Toyota Corolla hybrid performance, top speed & engine

 Toyota hybrid buyers have traditionally just had the one engine to choose from, but the Corolla opens things up with a choice of either the familiar 1.8-litre setup seen in the Toyota C-HR and Toyota Prius, or a 2.0-litre making 181bhp that gives the car a pretty decent turn of speed.

 Toyota Corolla hybrid 0-62mph, top speed and acceleration

 Those in search of performance would be well advised to consider the 2.0-litre hybrid engine, but the cheaper and more efficient 1.8-litre will probably be sufficient for most.
 With a total power output of 181bhp, the 2.0-litre is a usefully strong engine that will make short work of towing, overtaking and high-speed motorway driving.

 It'll get the Corolla from 0-62mph in just 7.9 seconds, while top speed is 112mph.
-On the downside, it's only available on the higher trim levels in the range (Design and Excel), making it a comparatively expensive proposition.
+While previously this engine was only available on the higher trim levels in the range, making it a comparatively expensive proposition, it's now across all trims.
 The 1.8-litre Corolla, on the other hand, uses basically the same drivetrain as the Prius.
 Also a four-cylinder engine, it makes 120bhp in total and will be the engine of choice for most Corolla buyers.
 Acceleration from 0-62mph takes a reasonable 10.9 seconds and like the 2.0-litre, top speed is 112mph.